cuga-rajal/opensim_apple_arm64/README.md

 	git clone git://opensimulator.org/git/opensim-libs

+Before you begin building, your environment variables must include MACOSX\_DEPLOYMENT\_TARGET in order for the libraries to run on macOS versions earlier than the machine doing the building.
+At the time of this writing the macOS versions supported by dotnet6 are 10.15 through 13.x, so MACOSX\_DEPLOYMENT\_TARGET should be set to 10.15.

-Please note, when building your own libraries, they will work on your system, but will need to be code signed with Apple before they will work on other macOS systems.
+Please note that when building your own libraries, they will work on your system, but they will need to be code signed with Apple before they will work on other macOS systems.

 -------------
 **Installing Libopenjpeg**